-“In many and various ways,” the Letter to the Hebrews tells us, does God reveal Himself.
+“In many and various ways,” the Letter to the Hebrews tells us, does God reveal himself.
 I was reminded of this again recently while reading the Gospels.
-It’s thrilling to think about what it would have been like to hear His words freshly delivered while sitting amongst thousands in the rocky countryside of Judea or pressed against a perspiring mob in a synagogue.
-There would have been moments of awe and wonder at Jesus’s description of the coming Kingdom, joy and comfort in His renderings of the Beatitudes or the Good Shepherd and His flock.
+It’s thrilling to think about what it would have been like to hear his words freshly delivered while sitting amongst thousands in the rocky countryside of Judea or pressed against a perspiring mob in a synagogue.
+There would have been moments of awe and wonder at Jesus’ description of the coming Kingdom, joy and comfort in his renderings of the Beatitudes or the Good Shepherd and his flock.
 But at other times, there were reactions much more visceral in nature—those of shock and bewilderment.

 In the end, Reed’s drive to be an original, authentic voice is what set him apart.
-Throughout his 40-plus year career, he was fearless in turning any subject matter into poetic rock music, whether it be the tragedy of children left behind from their parent’s drug use (“The Kids”), electroshock therapy he underwent as a teenager (“Kill Your Sons”), or the death of close friends from cancer (1992’s Magic and Loss album).
-His relentless drive to remain independent and non-conforming also led to caustic artistic decisions, including 1975’s Metal Machine Music , an album that consisted entirely of atonal electric guitar feedback, or 2011’s Lulu , which featured the metal band Metallica’s thrash as backing for his lyrical reflections on two German plays.
+Throughout his forty-plus year career, he was fearless in turning any subject matter into poetic rock music, whether it be the tragedy of children left behind from their parent’s drug use (“The Kids”), electroshock therapy he underwent as a teenager (“Kill Your Sons”), or the death of close friends from cancer (1992’s Magic and Loss album).
+His relentless drive to remain independent and non-conforming also led to caustic artistic decisions, including 1975’s Metal Machine Music, an album that consisted entirely of atonal electric guitar feedback, or 2011’s Lulu, which featured the metal band Metallica’s thrash as backing for his lyrical reflections on two German plays.
 Indeed, Reed only had one Top 20 hit in his entire career.
-Nonetheless, his talent, tenacity and willingness to take risks have left a formidable legacy in rock music—he is widely credited as the founding father of the alternative, punk and New Wave movements.
+Nonetheless, his talent, tenacity and willingness to take risks have left a formidable legacy in rock music—he is widely credited as the founding father of the alternative, punk, and New Wave movements.

 Gioia’s arguments for the importance of great Catholic literature can be applied to that of great Catholic popular music.
 Specifically his reflection on “distinctly accented” voices: “People on the margins see some things more clearly than do those privileged to live at the center.
 When the elite and the powerful silence the voices of outsiders, culture hardens into convention.”
 Artists like Lou Reed, Bob Dylan and Van Morrison were all considered outsiders at different points in their careers, but their original voices would not be denied.
 They opened the rock music medium to new vistas never previously imagined.